-The school can use a range of arrangements, depending on the information available.
-The school will always work cooperatively with external agencies, including the local authority and the police.
+The school can use a range of arrangements, depending on the information available and the risk of harm posed to the child.
+The school will always work cooperatively with external agencies, including the local authority and the Police.

 The diagram opposite outlines the hierarchy of these approaches.